We believe that everybody deserves a new beginning and are proud to offer our clients a space in which to find theirs.

 We believe that everybody deserves a new beginning and are proud to offer our clients a space in which to find theirs.
 You can help us reach even more clients with your donations, whether financial or in kind.
 We are always looking for toiletries, and good quality clothing and shoes.
 Please be in touch with us if you would like to visit The Humanity Hub or support us in any other way.

-Kerry Hoffman is the Founder of Souper Troopers and The Humanity Hub
+Kerry Hoffman is a valued member of Jewish Social Justice NGO, Mensch is the Founder of The Humanity Hub

 For more information or how to help, please email: email@example.com